babylonlabs-io/cosmos-bsn-contracts/docs/cosmos-bsn-integration.md

 ## 3. Governance Notes

 For Cosmos BSN integration, governance is required on **two chains**:
-- **Babylon Genesis** – where the BSN consumer must be registered
+- **Babylon Genesis** – where the Cosmos BSN must be registered
-- **The Cosmos BSN chain itself** – where BSN contracts are registered in the Babylon SDK Module `x/babylon`;
+- **The Cosmos BSN chain itself** – where Cosmos BSN contracts are registered in the Babylon SDK Module `x/babylon`;
   governance for contract deployment is only required if the Cosmos BSN chain uses permissioned CosmWasm